Welcome Emails: A Detailed Guide

 Here’s what a lead magnet looks like.
 You could offer a discount, ebook, checklist, or even a guide to keep subscribers interested.
 (Source)

 Every email has an objective.
 Although welcome emails are just a friendly introduction, it is also used to give offers or create a reputation with the subscribers.
-Any activity from an email requires a CTA.
+Any activity from an email requires a clear CTA.
 Here’s an email from Tinder that not only welcomes its new users but also guides them through different sections of the application to make the most of their experience.
+Adding CTA buttons to the welcome email makes it more prominent on the screen and clickable.
 (Source)

 Getting your subscribers to add your email ID to their contacts is the best way to ensure you don’t get marked as spam.
 This process is called allowing IPs and has an impact on the deliverability of your emails.
 Don’t merely ask subscribers to add you to their list.
 You need to create enough value for them never to want to miss your emails.